Teaching jobs in China no degree / non-native — is it legal?

-For non-native English speakers, the Foreign Experts Bureau (FEB) requires them to have a Bachelor’s degree and/or Master degree from a native English speaking country and preferably majored in English, Linguistics or Education.
+For non-native English speakers, the Foreign Experts Bureau (FEB) requires them to have a Bachelor’s degree and/or Master's degree, among other requirements similar to native and non-native English teachers.

 — Yes, the process is similar and so you’ll still have to notarize both the police background check and degree with the Chinese embassy.